gauravmm/gauravmanek.com/_content/blog/_posts/2017-09-02-designing-a-cluster/2017-11-23-gpu-cluster-design.md

 {% include blogimage src="four_machine.png" caption="Four compute machines." %}

 At this scale, we add a switch to provide routing between the bastion and the compute hosts.
-A gigabit ethernet switch is still sufficient at this scale; a large NFS cache on the client machines will, once the working set is cached, provide sufficient performance.
+A 24-port gigabit ethernet switch is still sufficient at this scale; a large NFS cache on the client machines will, once the working set is cached, provide sufficient read performance.

 We also add an uninterruptible power supply for the bastion host.
 A 250VA system will allow the bastion host to remain online through temporary power brownouts or circuit resets.
 We do not provide battery backups to the compute servers because UPSes capable of delivering the required wattage tend to be very expensive, and the bastion can bring them back online with Wake-On-LAN packets.